Physics-50/Module-2/docs/week1.md

 Do you have ideas for additional parameters you might wiggle to understand potentially significant sources of uncertainty in this experiment?
 For this week's checkpoint you are asked to investigate 3 potential sources of uncertainty.
 At least 2 of those should come from the suggestions above, the third can also come from the suggestions above or can come from your own ideas.

+## Photo for Estimating the Speed of Sound

+Once you've finished exploring sources of uncertainty, take a moment to reflect on your initial measurement.
+Are you now aware of sources of systematic error that may have significantly affected the accuracy of the results?
+You do not need to collect a full data set to estimate the speed of sound with uncertainty, we will do that in future weeks.
+But please collect one photo in which you make an attempt to minimize any sources of systematic error you found to be significant.
+Since you are only taking a single photo you will not be able to estimate the uncertainty in your result.
+That is okay we'll have time to do that in the coming weeks.

 ### Summary of what you need to leave lab with today

 + You should have a preliminary estimate of the speed of sound based on the spacing between levitated beads.
-This should come from a picture that includes four or more levitated beads and a ruler that can be used for image calibration.
-It will also use the frequency of the function generator.
+This should come from the picture you took after completing your exploration of sources of uncertainty.
+It should include four or more levitated beads and a ruler that can be used for image calibration.
+You will also need to make use of the frequency of the function generator in your analysis.

 + An investigation of potential sources of uncertainty.
 You should have investigated at least 3 potential sources of uncertainty, and for each study you should have collected 3 data points before and after wiggling the parameter of interest.
 (Exception: the "ability to determine the bead position" option is slightly different, follow the instructions above.)